 A big thanks to Choppy for the great maps page he created.
 That page had it all, except one thing - the maps were difficult to print out on paper.
 That's why I began making maps that were printable on regular A4, for my own use.
 I used Choppy's maps when making my own and I thank him for the hard and dedicated work he put into them.
 When I decided to make a page about the Discworld MUD on the net, I thought I'd add my maps to it.
 I mailed Choppy and he said it was OK as long as I gave him credit.

 That was in spring 1999 and since then I've made a lot of changes.
-One of the first things were to start from scratch and build the maps with a set of building blocks I created in MS Paint - I wanted to have made everything myself.
+One of the first things were to start from scratch and build the maps with a set of building blocks I created in MS Paint - I wanted to have made everything myself and have full control.
 Over the years I've changed the "icon" system I use, added streetnames to the maps and written much more about the shops and houses on the maps, trying not to make it too cluttered up in the process.
 The icons are only 8x8 pixels (including the frame), and I'm pretty much stuck at coming up with new one's, so names will do for now.

 When the MUD decided that outdoor rooms should be the same size, I was very happy and it made my mapping much easier.
 Many areas were re-done and I had to edit or make new maps, so I went for a more smooth street look in the new maps and revised a little of the icon and colour system.
 The addition of the quick links at the top makes it easier for people to access the large maps, while I may use the "Full Map list" to write more about the areas.
 Then we (the GothMudders) got the www.gothmudders.com domain and I wanted to do some changes and add some maps before I moved here, so this is it!